pranavbhupathiraju/Symptom-Analysis-ML-Model/README.md

 ---

-Built with Spring Boot and Flask for emergency medical decision support.
+Built with Spring Boot and Flask.